garyfleming/lets-begin/lets-begin.md

 ^ You're  a) figuring out the kind of outcome you might want ^ and b) taking all of the infinite possibilities that lie before you and using various techniques to whittle down to a more manageable selection that are more *dispositional* to achieving that goal

-^ TODO does this tie into a later bit?

 ---